 The internet is carried directly through the mobile network (the same network that carries mobile phone calls) and goes to a USB stick, which plugs into the computer.
 So in this case, the actual connection to the internet is wireless.
 You can use the internet wherever you have network coverage.

 The internet connection is carried to your home via the phone network, a fibre optic cable network, or even via the mobile network (as above).
 But then it gets to a modem/router, which uses Wi-Fi technology to wirelessly transmit your connection to your computer.
 So in this case, the connection to your modem is wireless, but the connection to the internet is via a fixed line (or a fully mobile connection).

-Like may technologies, Wi-Fi is defined and developed by an international trade association, called the Wi-Fi alliance.
-It is linked to the Institute of Electrical and Electronic Engineers (IEEE), a US body that sets electronic standards of all descriptions, that most of the rest of the world aligns itself with.
+Like may technologies, Wi-Fi is defined and developed by an international trade association, called the Wi-Fi Alliance.
+It is linked to the Institute of Electrical and Electronic Engineers (IEEE), a U.S. body that sets electronic standards that most of the rest of the world aligns itself to.

 The standard for Wi-Fi is catalogued by the IEEE under standard 802.11.
 When you buy a router or compatible device (like a laptop, tablet, phone or printer), you may notice that one of the sale points is that it is 802.11n compatible.
 The letter on the end refers to different revisions of the standard, for better speed and distance.
 802.11n has been around since 2009, and has a range of about 70m before it stops dead.
 When boosted over an outdoor network (with no line-of-sight interference), it can maintain signal over 250m.
 802.11g, the previous standard, could accomplish half of that.
 The next proposed standard, currently in testing, will be able to stream a lot more data in different channels, but now we’re getting ahead of ourselves.